 By Melinda Maryniuk, MEd, RD, CDCES

 - Dietary fiber includes the parts of a plant that your body can’t digest or absorb, and it is generally classified into two types: soluble (the type that can dissolve in water) and insoluble (the type that doesn’t dissolve).
-Many fruits, vegetables, beans and grains contain both types, which is a great thing because both types are very beneficial.
+Many fruits, vegetables, beans and grains contain both types – and both are very beneficial.
 A mixed fiber diet (or a diet that contains both types) has been proven to decrease incidence of diabetes, heart disease, stroke, colorectal cancer and total cancers.
 There’s also evidence that it improves blood pressure, insulin resistance, and blood lipids.
 And as if that wasn’t enough, studies show high-fiber foods promote weight loss and maintenance, as well as lead to a longer life.

 How much fiber do I need?